manyfold3d/website/_posts/2024-07-12-wsg-assessment.md

   <div id="good" style="display: inline-block; background-color: green; width: calc(100% / 170 * 53)" >Good</div><div id="ok" style="display: inline-block; background-color: yellow; width: calc(100% / 170 * 37)" >OK</div><div id="bad" style="display: inline-block; background-color: red; width: calc(100% / 170 * 64)" >Bad</div><div id="na" style="display: inline-block; background-color: purple; width: calc(100% / 170 * 16)" >N/A</div>
 </div>

+We meet just over half the criteria with "good" or "OK" ratings.
+In many of the "good" cases, this is because we're *not* doing something, like tracking or advertising, rather than because of proactive action.

+The "bad" section gives us a really good list of things to look into; there's plenty there I'd not considered before, which will help both sustainability and the general performance and behaviour of the application.

+The biggest wins are going to be around efficiency of 3d file processing transmission, and rendering, which I guess is pretty obvious simply from the nature of the app.

 |Rating|Criteria|
 |---|---|
 |🟢 Good|53|